Summary

 - 4

-Students are responsible for ensuring they have met all of the thesis requirements.
+You are responsible for fulfilling all the thesis requirements.

 Minimum Requirements